-If people lose weight too rapidly they put themselves at risk of medical complications (ie, developing gallstones).
-Additionally, faster weight loss increases the risk of losing LBM, which likely makes it harder to keep the weight off long term.(Dulloo, 2018) It is harder to maintain a faster rate of weight loss as the body undergoes compensatory mechanisms to fight this.
-These include decreases in leptin/thyroid/insulin/satiety hormones, increases in cortisol/ghrelin hormones, and alterations in sympathetic nervous system activity.
+If you lose weight too rapidly then you put yourself at risk of medical complications (ie, developing gallstones).
+Additionally, faster weight loss increases the risk of losing LBM, which likely makes it harder to keep the weight off long-term.(Dulloo, 2018) It is harder to maintain a faster rate of weight loss as the body undergoes compensatory mechanisms to fight this.
+These changes include decreases in leptin/thyroid/insulin/satiety hormones, increases in cortisol/ghrelin hormones, and alterations in sympathetic nervous system activity.
 Collectively this increases adaptive thermogenesis & hunger, making dieting more difficult.(MacLean, 2017; Müller, 2013)

 Note: Technically not all of adipose tissue is actually fat.
-When we lose fat we lose some of the non-fat mass associated with the adipose tissue.
+When you lose fat you lose some of the non-fat mass associated with the adipose tissue.
 It’s unclear how variable this is between individuals but it’s estimated that ~15% of adipose tissue is actually not fat.(Abe, 2019) While this fact may be of interest for individuals who are losing large amounts of weight and attempting to track changes in LBM via sophisticated means (ie, a DEXA scan), practically speaking this is not an important thing to consider.